 Interstate Aquifer Management Coordination Program.

-The most recent aquifer modeling effort of the district completed with significant partner assistance involved a two-phase study to determine hydrologic and economic aquifer use characteristics.
-The first phase produced the reports “Ground-Water Model for Southwest Kansas Groundwater Management District No. 3” and “Ground-Water Model for Southwest Kansas Groundwater Management District No. 3: Future Scenarios.”
-The second phase of the study produced the report “Potential economic impacts of water-use changes in Southwest Kansas.”
-This study considered three policy scenarios for reducing groundwater consumption in three sub-areaWater supply concerns extend beyond district boundaries at the Stateline.
+Water supply concerns extend beyond district boundaries at the Stateline.
 GMD3 will work with other local, state and federal partners to improve water management and pursue opportunities for partnerships in other states.
-GMD3 has reached out in providing invitations to state officials in Kansas, Colorado and Oklahoma to encourage discussion of interstate aquifer management improvements for the mutual interests of collaborative groundwater management of each multi-jurisdictional aquifer.
+GMD3 has reached out in providing invitations to state officials in Kansas, Colorado and Oklahoma to encourage discussion of interstate aquifer management improvements for the mutual interests in collaborative groundwater management of each multi-jurisdictional aquifer.

-Now that GMD3 has demonstrated conservation leadership in inseeking closing of the Arkansas River Aquifer and the High Plains Aquifer to additional groundwater appropriations in the public interest, some interstate program coordination is a reasonable and important for informed partnerships that secure and protect new and existing supply, potential replenishment sources and developing multi-state initiatives and programs for voluntary incentivized water management and conservation.
+Now that GMD3 has demonstrated conservation leadership in seeking closure of the Arkansas River Aquifer and the High Plains Aquifer to additional groundwater appropriations in the public interest, some interstate program coordination is a reasonable and important for informed partnerships that secure and protect new and existing supply, potential replenishment sources and developing multi-state initiatives and programs for voluntary incentivized water management and conservation.

-Partnershipswithholding thesground from the district and state under established partnerships to secure the quality and quantity of existing and new groundwater replenishment sources should be recognized as contributing to the GMD3 management program in the public interest.
+Board withholding of the right to assess higher groundwater user fees for groundwater exported from the district and state may be considered under established partnerships.
+Interstate partnerships to secure the quality and quantity of existing and new groundwater replenishment sources should be recognized as contributing to the GMD3 management program in the public interest.

 Models Improvement Program: